Our work with Cambridge City Council

-We believe that the Covid-19 physical shutdown has offered opportunities to enact and expand upon the UN’s Sustainable Development Goals, particularly those that focus on chemical use and waste as major contributors to air pollution, loss of biodiversity and poor public health.
-We are taking action through a recently-launched petition which we'd be grateful if you could sign and share.
+We believe that the Covid-19 physical shutdown offered opportunities to enact and expand upon the UN’s Sustainable Development Goals, particularly those that focus on chemical use and waste as major contributors to air pollution, loss of biodiversity and poor public health.
+In January 2021 we launched a petition asking Cambridge City Council to take action on the following points:

 1. STOP SPRAYING ROADS, VERGES AND PAVEMENTS